involucro/involucro/README.md

 }
 ```

-Please keep this file hidden from any user except you, as it contains the
+Please keep this file hidden from any user except you as it contains the
 password in plaintext!

 ## Trademarks